zovelsanj/cuda_basics/ATLAS_CUDA_tutorial/01_Introduction_to_CUDA/Readme.md

 - Number of concurrent processes
 - Available resources

-**NOTE:** Generally, block size is chosen a multiple of 32 (say, 256 / 32 = 8 warps per block).
+**NOTE:** Generally, block size is chosen as a multiple of 32 (say, 256 / 32 = 8 warps per block).
 This ensures that all warps within the block are full, maximizing the efficiency of the SIMT execution on the SMs.
 Using block sizes that aren't multiples of 32 leads to partially filled warps and wasted execution resources.

 ## Exercise 3: hello_with_threads
 Within a single block, threads are organized into groups called **warps** (typically 32 threads per warp on most NVIDIA GPUs).
 Threads within a warp execute in a pattern called SIMT (Single Instruction, Multiple Thread), which means they execute the same instruction at the same time.